hallpaz/MLforNewMedia/docs/deepimplicits.md

 ### 3rd generation models

-These models represent images as the solution to the Eikonal equation
+These models represent images as the solution to the Eikonal equation.

+- reconstruct from it's derivative
+- an interesting point to note is an improvement to deep learning solutions is derived from this approach as SIREN Sinusoidal

 ### 4th generation models